LeonardoPinheiroLacerda/GameOfLife/README.md

 > If you want to have a 10x20 grid use the following link <https://leonardopinheirolacerda.github.io/GameOfLife?rows=10&columns=20>.

-> **WARNING:** Feel free to play with it, but be aware that if you use a really large grid the application will get very slow depending on your computer.
+> **WARNING:** Feel free to play with it, but be aware that if you use a really large grid the application will get really slow depending on your computer.

 ### What is it?